p-kos/PkosTestEngine/README.md

 If the file does not exists the app will create it.
 If the setting does not exists the app will not cache the controls.
 ###Do not use cache
-If you want the app search the contorl even it is cached, you just need to delete the line where the control is saved in XML file.
+If you want the app search the control even it is cached, you just need to delete the line where the control is saved in XML file.
-Or you can specify by code search the contorl even if is cached:
+Or you can specify by code search app the control even if is cached:

 `FindControl<HtmlEdit>("#text1", true).Click();`